cockpit-project/cockpit/HACKING.md

     $ npm install
     $ ./node_modules/bower/bin/bower install

+When relying on CI to run the test suite, this is all that is necessary to work on the JavaScript components of Cockpit.

+To actually build the Cockpit binaries themselves from source (including to run the integration tests locally), you will need additional header files and other components.
+Check `tools/cockpit.spec` for the concrete Fedora build dependencies.
+The following should work in a fresh Git clone:

+    $ sudo yum-builddep tools/cockpit.spec

+In addition, for testing, the following dependencies are required:

+    $ sudo yum install curl expect \
+        libvirt libvirt-client libvirt-daemon libvirt-python \
+        python python-libguestfs python-lxml qemu qemu-kvm \
+        rpm-build rsync xz

+## Running the integration test suite

+Refer to the [testing README](test/README) for details on running the Cockpit integration tests locally.

 ## Working on Cockpit using Vagrant

 It is recommended to use a Vagrant virtual machine to develop Cockpit.